 The reticulated python is quite able to defend itself and it will not hesitate to strike anything that is aggravating it.
 Strikes can be 2 meters in distance and they can strike quite high – head high even.
-They have rows of teeth – 78 in all, and they are very strong and curved.
-If you are bitten by a large python you can easily be killed as they wrap their very strong body around you and suffocate you.
+They have rows of teeth – 78 by one count, and they are very strong and curved.
+If you are bitten by a large python you can easily be killed as they wrap their very strong body around you and suffocate you or raise your blood pressure to such a degree that your heart can no longer beat.
 Your best chance is if you have a friend with you.
 That said, these snakes very rarely prey on man.

 Venom Toxicity: Not known for dangerous venom, though all snakes are said to have venom (proteins) in their saliva.
 This snake kills by squeezing prey until the blood pressure is so high the heart cannot beat.
 Death is not due to suffocation as previously thought.

 Notes: I have found a number of these pythons over the years.
 Many times they are swimming in water, or in trees above water – both fresh and saltwater.
 They have a habit of cruising up streams – where they eat large frogs and other prey.
-The largest I have ever seen is a 5-6 meter python in Krabi which was in a freshwater stream about midnight.
+The largest I have ever seen in the wild was a 5-6 meter python in Krabi which was in a freshwater stream about midnight.
 A magnificent sight!